NotherWael/LimbusDialogueBoxes_EN/README.md

 # Limbus Company Dialogue Boxes for Enemies & Identities!
 UPDATED TO v1.103.0, Added The Ring Fauvist Student Meursault & The Ring Fauvist Docent Rodion Added!
+## The Old Installers (below v1.5) are falsely getting flagged as virus, Be sure to get the Latest Updated Ver.
+For the Fix! [here](https://github.com/NotherWael/LimbusSpeechBubbleEN_Installer/archive/refs/heads/main.zip) (Follow instructions below, if first-time installing/using.)

 <details>
   <summary><h3>Changelogs (Click To Expand!)</h3></summary>